wallabag/wallabag/en/admin/query-upgrade-21-22.md

 ## PostgreSQL and SQLite

-This migration only apply to MySQL.
+This migration only applies to MySQL.

 # Migration 20161024212538